deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 #### Tested quality metric and method

 The following operations are tested via [API](https://app.swaggerhub.com/apis-docs/eclipse-edc-bot/management-api/0.7.1-SNAPSHOT#/Policy%20Definition%20V3)
-- Upload a new policy
+- Upload a new policy - Create an access policy, a contract policy and a policy to be delete later on.
-- Assign a policy to a sharing agreement
+- Assign a policy to a sharing agreement - Create a sharing agreement with an access policy, one with a contract policy ad one with both.
-- Delete a policy
+- Re-use an uploaded policy - Specify another agreement that uses the same policy
-- Re-use an uploaded policy
+- Persist uploaded policies - After creating the policies, restart the connector and check the policies are still there
-- Persist uploaded policies
+- Delete a policy - Delete the policy specifically created to be deleted

 ### Results
 #### Assessment